What is Music and Dopamine

-Music is more than just a rhythm, melody, or harmony; al tool used to make yourself happy, sad, angry, or unified.
-The power of music isn’t in the construction, it’s in the outcome and the feeling that listeners get throughout.
+Music is more than just a rhythm, melody, or harmony; a tool used to make yourself happy, sad, angry, or unified.
+Additionally, The power of music isn’t in the construction, it’s in the outcome and the feeling that listeners get throughout.

 A Brief History of Music

 The art of making rhythmic beats and melodies dates back to before our history even begins.
 Before humans started writing and making other art forms, we were making music.
 Anthropologists believe that prehistoric humans used their voices to create sounds such as humming, whistling, and even singing.
 After that, this evolved into their use of materials such as wood and leather to reproduce sounds they heard in nature.
 This, along with repetition and pattern, became the first form of music for the prehistoric man.

 Native Americans made drums using buffalo hides and other animals for singing and dancing.
 These original forms of music are examples of art imitating nature.
 Many Native American sounds and vocals mimicked birds, thunder, and other natural phenomena.

 The people that lived in what is modern day Germany and Ireland also began using bones to create some of the first known woodwind instruments, which introduced a whole new complexity to the art form at the time.
 The oldest musical instrument ever found is a bone flute discovered in Ulm, Germany.
 This vulture wing bone is over 35,000 years old.